GiGurra/snail/README.md

 * Be prepared to write custom data structures.
 * Be prepared to write custom queueing, buffering and batching mechanisms.
 * Be prepared to spend a lot of time in the profiler.
 The profiler is your friend.
+* Back pressure the entire chain if you don't want to run out of memory.
+This is in practice guaranteed with `snail` by using blocking io and queueing operations and appropriately configured buffer sizes.

 ## Features